 Race plays a role in mesothelioma prognosis.
 In 2013, the five-year survival rate was 8.7 percent for whites and 10 percent for blacks.

 Black women tend to live the longest with mesothelioma.
 In 2013, the five-year survival rate was 13.6 percent for white women and 30.1 percent for black women.

 You can choose to be proactive and take steps to improve your prognosis.
-While you can’t change important prognostic factors, such as your age, mesothelioma type or cancer stage, you can improve your overall health.
-Try treatments to control the cancer, and take good care of yourself when side effects develop or symptoms worsen.
+You can’t change important prognostic factors such as your age, mesothelioma type or cancer stage.
+But, you can improve your overall health.
+Try treatments to control the cancer.
+Take good care of yourself when side effects develop or symptoms worsen.

 Mesothelioma is primarily treated with surgery and chemotherapy.
-Other treatments, including radiation therapy and immunotherapy, play a role in multimodal therapy or clinical trials.
+Radiation therapy and immunotherapy play a role in multimodal therapy or clinical trials.
 Most patients are diagnosed too late to qualify for surgery and only undergo chemotherapy.

-People diagnosed in stage 1, 2 or 3 may qualify for aggressive surgery, which offers the greatest opportunity for long-term survival.
+People diagnosed in stage 1, 2 or 3 may qualify for aggressive surgery.
+Tumor-removing surgery offers the greatest opportunity for long-term survival.
 Surgery can involve removal of an entire lung, part of the lung or only the removal of the lining of the lung, known as the pleura.

 Many people wonder if a person can live with one lung, and the answer is yes.
 Surgery is regularly combined with chemotherapy and sometimes radiation therapy or immunotherapy.

 Chemotherapy, radiation therapy and immunotherapy are available for patients at all stages.